DEFRA/defra-map/docs/api.md

 ### _`setupEsriConfig`_ (**function ([config](https://developers.arcgis.com/javascript/latest/api-reference/esri-config.html)) => void**)

 A callback run before the underlying MapView is instantiated.
-This callback can be used to modify the config object such as configure authetication or interceptors.
+This callback can be used to modify the config object such as configure authetication or add interceptors.

 > [!NOTE]
 > ESRI specific